Data-driven control of switched linear systems with probabilistic stability guarantees: SOS Lyapunov framework

 In the model-free case, we formulate the following sampled problem using the given data set $\omega_N$:

-This becomes a polynomial optimization problem and is much more computationally demanding than Problem (\ref{eqn:PKIomega}).
-For cases with moderate sizes, some methods and software toolboxes for solving such a problem are available \cite{ART:L01,ART:HL03,sostools}.
-To reduce the complexity, we can also use an alternating minimization scheme between $P$ and $K$ as shown in Algorithm \ref{algo:dataK} for the quadratic case.
-Similarly, once a feasible solution is obtained, we can also derive probabilistic guarantees by combing the results in Section \ref{sec:prob} and \cite{INP:RWJ21}.
+From the definition of $d$-lift of vectors above, this is a polynomial optimization problem with $mn+{ n+d-1\choose d} $ variables and $N$ polynomial constraints, which is much more computationally demanding than Problem (\ref{eqn:gammaomegaN}) depending on the degree $d$.
+For a small data set, this problem can be solved by polynomial toolboxes \cite{ART:L01,ART:HL03,sostools} or general nonlinear solvers, such as IPOPT \cite{INP:W09} and NLopt \cite{MISC:Johnson14}.
+For a large data set, to reduce the complexity, we again make use of the structure in (\ref{eqn:ABKxPd}) to develop an alternating minimization algorithm between $P$ and $K$ as Algorithm \ref{algo:dataK} for the quadratic case.
+For a given $K$, we define: